Norma K. Kühn

 Current Projects

-2. Dendritic properties shape the responses of collicular wide-field neurons to behaviorally relevant stimuli (Kühn & Li et al., manuscript in preparation).
+2. Dendritic properties shape the encoding of behaviorally relevant stimuli in collicular wide-field neurons

-3. Pathway-specific inputs to the superior colliculus support flexible responses to visual threat, Li & Kühn et al., (2023) Science Advances.
+3. Pathway-specific inputs to the superior colliculus support flexible responses to visual threat